marinoska/lazzy-apply/TESTING_SESSION_PERSISTENCE.md

 1. Sign in to the extension
 2. Manually clear the session in Chrome DevTools:
    - Open DevTools → Application → Storage → Local Storage
-   - Find `dynoJob_session` and modify it to invalid data
+   - Find `lazyJob_session` and modify it to invalid data
 3. Reload the extension or restart browser
 4. **Expected**: Invalid session should be cleaned up, user should be logged out